opyate/godot-llm-experiment/docs/worklog.md

 ```

 I'm wondering if I have to compile the llama sources directly into the shared library rather than first compiling them into object files and then trying to link them.

+# Part 7: yay, it compiles and loads without errors

+I finally managed to whip together a SConstruct for llama_dot_cpp that makes the extension happy.
+The extension loads error-free in the game, but now it's time to test it.